Have you ever wondered what it is that draws people together, and what it is that pulls you apart in relationships?

 If you feel you are struggling in your relationship, or have observed a pattern repeating itself, it’s OK to reach out and ask for help.

-If you are concerned about your relationship with your children, Circle of Security Parenting is an early intervention program supporting new ways of relating.
+If you are concerned about your relationship with your children, and would like some parenting support, the Circle of Security Parenting program is an early intervention program supporting new ways of relating.
 Developing a more secure connection with your children can help them both socially, and emotionally as well as in the classroom.

 - If you have a child aged 0 – 6 and you have concerns with their behaviour and/or early development, you may be eligible to receive parenting support from the NDIS through the Early Childhood Early Intervention (ECEI) program.